Tracking the Bills in 2017:

 AB 87 Ting, Nazarian, Autonomous vehicles.
 Amend Section 38750 of the Vehicle Code, regulating autonomous vehicles to provide that violation of this section is not an infraction and would instead, among other things, require the department to revoke the registration of a vehicle that is being operated in violation of those provisions.
-Passed to Governor to sign
+Passed, ordered to Senate.

 AB 91 Cervantes, It would require that HOV lanes there may only operate as such during the hours of heavy commuter traffic.

 AB 249 Gomez-Levine, California Disclose Act – Political Reform Act of 1974: clean up finances in California by passing the Disclose Act.
 Passed Assembly is being voted on this week.
 This is trying to mitigate the effects of Citizens Untied.

 AB 342 Chiu, Wiener, Beall, Chu, Safe Streets Act of 2017.
 Vehicles: automated speed enforcement: five-year pilot program.
 An act to amend, repeal, and add Section 70615 of the Government Code, to amend, repeal, and add Section 10878 of the Revenue and Taxation Code, and to amend, repeal, and add Section 9800 of, and to add and repeal Article 3 (commencing with Section 22425) of Chapter 7 of Division 11 of, the Vehicle Code, relating to vehicles.
 In Privacy and Consumer Protection Committee.
 OPPOSITION FROM CITIZENS AND POLICE STOPPED THIS BILL THIS YEAR.
 THIS IS A 2-YEAR BILL DIED in 2018.